Koen1999/suricata-check/README.md

 [![Extensive Test](https://github.com/Koen1999/suricata-check/actions/workflows/python-push.yml/badge.svg)](https://github.com/Koen1999/suricata-check/actions/workflows/python-push.yml)
 [![Release](https://github.com/Koen1999/suricata-check/actions/workflows/python-release.yml/badge.svg)](https://github.com/Koen1999/suricata-check/actions/workflows/python-release.yml)

 `suricata-check` is a command line utility to provide feedback on [Suricata](https://github.com/OISF/suricata) rules.
 The tool can detect various issues including those covering syntax validity, interpretability, rule specificity, rule coverage, and efficiency.

+> ## **_Looking for new contributions and feedback_**
+>
+> Since `suricata-check` is still in beta, we are actively looking for feedback on the existing functionality, and the way this functionality is exposed to users through the CLI/API.
+> If you have suggestions that would improve your user experience, please do not hesitate to open an [issue](https://github.com/Koen1999/suricata-check/issues/new/choose)!
+>
+> Please check out our [contributing guidelines](https://github.com/Koen1999/suricata-check/blob/master/CONTRIBUTING.md) if you would like to help with more than just feedback/ideas.
+> Interested contributors are also invited to join the project as a co-maintainer to further shape the project's direction.

 ## Features